-- I. TRANSFER STUDENTS (planning to transfer to a CSU, UC or private college/university) COMPLETED ✓ - A. Meet with your Counselor to: 1) Select a Major 2) Select a transfer university 3) Determine general education requirements 4) Develop an educational plan. - B. General Education Requirements Complete these requirements and/or meet the transfer admission criteria for college or university you have selected. - \\\\C. Your Major Complete required courses (discuss options with Counselor). - \\\\D. Submit CSU/UC/Private University application during established filing period (check with your Counselor or the Transfer Center). - \\\\E. Graduation/CSU/IGETC Petitions Fill out and submit to Admissions one semester before your final semester at SAC. - \\\\F. Graduation Status Letter Will be sent to you at the end of the semester in which you turn in your Graduation Petition and/or CSU Certification or IGETC Certification Form. - \\\\G. Submit Transcript Request Form for SAC transcript to be sent to the university of your choice at the end of the semester you are completing your last class.
+I. I. TRANSFER STUDENTS (planning to transfer to a CSU, UC or p college/university) COMPLETED ✓ A. Meet with your Counselor to: 1) Select a Major 2) Select a transfer university 3) Determine general education requirements 4) Develop an educational plan.
+B. General Education Requirements - Complete these requirements and/or meet the transfer admission criteria for college or university you have selected.
+C. Your Major - Complete required courses (discuss options with Counselor).
+D. Submit CSU/UC/Private University application during established filing period (check with your Counselor or the Transfer Center).
+E. Graduation/CSU/IGETC Petitions - Fill out and submit to Admissions one semester before your final semester at SAC.
+F. Graduation Status Letter - Will be sent to you at the end of the semester in which you turn in your Graduation Petition and/or CSU Certification or IGETC Certification Form.
+G. Submit Transcript Request Form for SAC transcript to be sent to the university of your choice at the end of the semester you are completing your last class.
 Check box "CSU/IGETC Certification posted" as necessary.
 II.
-CERTIFICATE STUDENTS COMPLETED ✓

-- \\\\\A. Complete all courses in major with "C" grade or better. - \\\\B. Complete "Certificate of Completion" petition. - \\\\C. Submit your "Certificate of Completion" to the Admissions office early in the semester you are completing your last class.
+CERTIFICATE STUDENTS COMPLETED ✓ A. COMPLETED ✓ Complete all courses in major with "C" grade or better.
+A. B. COMPLETED ✓ Complete all courses in major with "C" grade or better.
+Complete "Certificate of Completion" petition.
+A. B. COMPLETED ✓ Complete all courses in major with "C" grade or better.
+A. B. COMPLETED Complete all courses in major with "C" grade or better.
+Complete "Certificate of Completion" petition.
+Submit your "Certificate of Completion" to the Admissions office early A. B. C. COMPLETED Complete all courses in major with "C" grade or better.
+Complete "Certificate of Completion" petition.
+Submit your "Certificate of Completion" to the Admissions office early in the semester you are completing your last class.
+A. B. C. COMPLETED Complete all courses in major with "C" grade or better.
+Complete "Certificate of Completion" petition.
+Submit your "Certificate of Completion" to the Admissions office early in the semester you are completing your last class.
+NON-TRANSFER STUDENTS ABC.
 III.
+COMPLETED ✓ Complete all courses in major with "C" grade or better.
+Complete "Certificate of Completion" petition.
+Submit your "Certificate of Completion" to the Admissions office early in the semester you are completing your last class.
 NON-TRANSFER STUDENTS COMPLETED ✓